bienenstocks/starter-python-topology-data-historian/README.md

   * Event Streams instance  - Standard Plan
   * Cloud Object Storage instance
   * Must have Editor permissions on a Toolchain Service in IBM Cloud
+* To run locally and to populate Event Streams with sample data, must have Python 3.5 or higher installed.
-* Be sure to [populate Event Streams ](#populateES) with a topic and Data Historian data before running the application.
+* Be sure to [populate Event Streams ](#populateES) Data Historian data before running the application.

 ## To get started, click **Deploy to IBM Cloud**.